-Union Capital maintained a positive net cash flow from its operating activities during the year 2014.
-Positive net cash flows from operating activities signifies that UCL Group generates sufficient cash flow from its operating activities to meet its operating expenses.
+Union Capital maintained a positive net cash flow from its operating activities during the year 2015.
+Positive net cash flows from operating activities signify that UCL Group generates sufficient cash flow from its operating activities to meet its operating expenses.
 Net cash inflows from operating activities was Tk.
-110.11 million due to a significant amount of deposit collected from banks and financial institutions.
+416.13 million due to a significant amount of deposit collected from banks and financial institutions as well as recovery from NPL portfolios.